-- Applicants to the Campbell MBA, MTWM, and MAcc Programs: Submit one (1) letter. - Applicants to the 4+1 MBA Program: Submit two (2) letters. - Professional Development Program: Recommendations are not required.
+- Applicants to the Campbell MBA and MTWM Programs: Submit one (1) optional letter. - Applicants to the 4+1 MBA Program: Submit two (2) letters. - Professional Development Program: Recommendations are not required.

 5. Official copies of transcripts from all colleges and universities attended